V4M0N0S/windows-regedits/README.md

 # WINDOWS 10 REGEDITS
 This Regedits will make your user experience a bit smarter.

+## Current projekt status
+🔸 This project has been discontinued.

 ## Current Regedits in this repository
 ```bash
 "old-photo-viewer" - This will restore the old Photo Viewer from Windows 7